 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: carbamazepine (Carbatrol, Epitol, Tegretol), clarithromycin (Biaxin, in Prevpac), fluoxetine (Prozac, Sarafem, Symbyax), itraconazole (Onmel, Sporanox), ketoconazole (Extina, Nizoral, Xolegel), lorazepam (Ativan), medications to control high blood pressure, paroxetine (Brisdelle, Paxil), quinidine (in Nuedexta), and rifampin (Rifadin, Rimactane, in Rifamate, in Rifater).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with aripiprazole, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you have severe diarrhea or vomiting or you think you may be dehydrated.
-Also tell your doctor if you have or have ever had heart disease, heart failure, a heart attack, an irregular heartbeat, high or low blood pressure, a stroke, a ministroke, seizures, a low number of white blood cells, dyslipidemia (high cholesterol levels), or any condition that makes it difficult for you to swallow.
+Also tell your doctor if you have or have ever had heart disease, heart failure, a heart attack, an irregular heartbeat, high or low blood pressure, a stroke, a ministroke, seizures, a low number of white blood cells, dyslipidemia (high cholesterol levels), trouble keeping your balance, or any condition that makes it difficult for you to swallow.
 Tell your doctor if you or anyone in your family use or have ever used street drugs or have overused prescription medication or alcohol or has or has ever had diabetes, obsessive compulsive disorder, impulse-control disorder, bipolar disorder, or an impulsive personality.
 Also tell your doctor if you have ever had to stop taking a medication for mental illness because of severe side effects.